 The Philippine Navy ordered a class of two Jose Rizal-class multi-mission capable frigates from South Korean shipbuilding company Hyundai Heavy Industries (HHI), under the Frigate Acquisition Project (FAP), which is aimed at protecting the country’s territorial waters.

-To be built based on the Incheon/FFX-I/HDF-3000-type multi-purpose frigate of the Republic of Korea Navy (RoKN), the vessels will offer increased operational performance and enhanced survivability.
+The vessels are based on the Incheon/FFX-I/HDF-3000-type multi-purpose frigate of the Republic of Korea Navy (RoKN).

-The Department of National Defense (DND) of the Republic of the Philippines signed a contract with HHI to build two light frigates in October 2016.
+The Department of National Defense (DND) of the Republic of the Philippines awarded a contract with HHI to build two light frigates in October 2016.

 The mission capabilities of the frigates include anti-air warfare (AAW), anti-surface warfare (ASuW), anti-submarine warfare (ASW) and electronic warfare.